Gr1ssom/Grissom-Tracker/readme.md

 1. Open a terminal or command prompt.
 2. Navigate to the project directory.
+3. run `npm install`
+4. Change credentials to your mysql credentials in db.js.
+5. Login to mysql using -u (username) -p
+6. Enter password
+7. Once in the shell, use  `source schema.sql`
+8. Exit the mysql shell
-3. Run `node index.js` to start the application.
+9. Run `npm start` to start the application.
-4. Follow the prompts to perform various actions, such as viewing departments, roles, and employees, adding departments, roles, and employees, and updating employee roles.
+10. Follow the prompts to perform various actions, such as viewing departments, roles, and employees, adding departments, roles, and employees, and updating employee roles.

+*see walkthrough if struggling

 ## Dependencies